 Work on fundamentals and basic concepts

-– A thorough analysis of your diagnostic test will help you understand your strengths and weaknesses and will help in laying out an effective study plan.
-You may need to hone your reading skills for Reading Comprehension, review fundamental math skills such as algebra or probability, and revise grammar rules tested in GMAT.
+A thorough analysis of your diagnostic test will help you understand your strengths and weaknesses and will help in laying out an effective study plan.
+You may need to hone your reading skills for Reading Comprehension, review fundamental math skills such as algebra or probability, and revise grammar rules tested on the GMAT.
 Your GMAT prep plan should help fill the gaps in your knowledge and must incorporate not just practice questions but also online drills and timed tests.

 Learn techniques and strategies that would help you score better